 - Dissonant Serenity: Troy spends almost the entire battle in the Sun Chamber calmly standing in his chamber with his arms folded silently glaring at Murray as Murray frantically attempts to fix the malfunctioning AC unit in his chamber.
 He breaks this serenity only to calmly fix his unit with a few simple moves and to take mercy on his defeated opponent when it becomes clear that he cannot win or yield.

-- Dropped a Bridge on Him: The off-screen deaths of the Vice-Dean and Jeff's former boss come out of nowhere.
+- Dropped a Bridge on Him: The off-screen deaths of the Vice-Dean and Jeff's former boss.

 - Dumbass Has a Point: Troy is the first one to realize that the Vice-Dean was murdered and immediately deduces who did it.